Bernard2324/vmauto/README.md

 - LDAP Authentication

 ## Is this project complete?
-No, there is a lot more development needed.
+No, there is a lot more that needs to be done.
 Certain features not yet implemented are:
 - Zoom/Webex Integration (Sharing)
 - Snapshot Management
 - VM Power On/Off